 - Students can provide transaction lists to sponsors for their review and payment directly to York.
 There is no cost for this option.

-- York University can review the transactions and send a statement of balance owing to the sponsor.
-A processing fee of $150 will be assessed for this option, and the charge will appear on the Student Account Online Statement.
+- York University can review the transactions and send a statement of the balance owed to the sponsor.

 Note to students: